-\begin{theorem} Let $\bm x_1,\dots,\bm x_n$ be input Cartesian tensors whose indices take the 3D representation of SO(3).
-Let $V$ be the input space.
-Then $\mathbb R[V]^{SO(3)}$ is generated by the contraction of connected tensor network formed by $\bm x_1,\dots,\bm x_n$ (multiplicity is allowed) together with identity tensor $\delta_{ij}$ and at most one Levi-Civita tensor $\epsilon_{ijk}$. \end{theorem} The proof of Theorem \ref{thm:tensor} is given in Appendix \ref{sec:proof_4.3}.

-When all inputs $\bm x_1,\dots,\bm x_n$ are vectors, the tensor network generators are $\{\bm x_i\cdot \bm x_j,( \bm x_i\times \bm x_j)\cdot \bm x_k\}$, which is the same as in Lemma \ref{thm:vector}.
-In this case, it's easy to see that $\{ \bm x_i\cdot \bm x_j,(\bm x_i\times \bm x_j)\cdot \bm x_k\}$ is a minimal set of generator.
-However, if the inputs $\bm x_1,\dots,\bm x_n$ contains tensor of higher rank, the tensor-network generators are not minimal.
-Since by Hilbert's finiteness theorem \cite{hilbert1890ueber,hilbert1893}, we have a finite set of generator $(g_1,\dots,g_m)$ which are generated by a finite subset of tensor-network generators.
-That means only a finite subset of tensor-network generators suffices to generate the whole $\mathbb R[V]^{SO(3)}$.
+\begin{proposition} Let $\bm x_1,\dots,\bm x_n$ be input Cartesian tensors with $\bm x_i \in (\mathbb{R}^3)^{\otimes r_i}$, and let $V$ denote the input space.
+Then $\mathbb R[V]^{SO(3)}$ is generated by the contraction of connected tensor network formed by $\bm x_1,\dots,\bm x_n$ (multiplicity is allowed), together with at most one Levi-Civita tensor $\epsilon_{ijk}$. \end{proposition} The proof of Proposition \ref{thm:tensor} is given in Appendix \ref{sec:proof_3.3}.
+When all inputs $\bm x_1,\dots,\bm x_n$ are vectors, the tensor network generators are $\{\bm x_i\cdot \bm x_j,( \bm x_i\times \bm x_j)\cdot \bm x_k\} $, which is the same as in Lemma \ref{thm:vector}.
+If the inputs $\bm x_1,\dots,\bm x_n$ contain tensors of higher rank, the set of possible tensor network generators may not be finite.
+By Hilbert's finiteness theorem \citep{hilbert1890ueber,hilbert1893}, there exists a finite generator set $(g_1,\dots,g_m)$, which can be obtained from a finite subset of our tensor network generators.
+That means only a finite subset of tensor network generators suffices to generate the whole $\mathbb R[V]^{SO(3)}$.
 However, it's very difficult to determine the exact subset.
-In practical, we can take the subset of tensor network polynomials with degree $\leq D$, which gives a finite-degree approximation to the minimal set of generators.
-We also noted that resent work \cite{gregory2024learningequivarianttensorfunctions} construct the equivariant polynomial function with Cartesian tensor inputs in similar way, which use group averaging property of the orthogonal groups \cite{Jeffreys_1973}.
+In practice, we can take the subset of tensor network polynomials with finite degree, which gives a finite-degree approximation to the minimal set of generators.
+We also noted that recent work \citep{gregory2024learningequivarianttensorfunctions} constructs the equivariant polynomial function with Cartesian tensor inputs in a similar way, which uses the group averaging property of the orthogonal groups \citep{Jeffreys_1973}.